-Step 5 Communities with confirmed suitable sites decide whether they are willing to accept the project and propose the terms and conditions on which they would have the project proceed.
-Step 6 The NWMO and the community with the preferred site enter into a formal agreement to host the project.
+Step 6 Step 7 The NWMO and the community with the preferred site enter into a formal agreement to host the project.
 The NWMO selects the preferred site, and the NWMO and community ratify a formal agreement.
-Step 7 Regulatory authorities review the safety of the project through an independent, formal and public process, and if all requirements are satisfied, give their approvals to proceed.
+Regulatory authorities review the safety of the project through an independent, formal and public processes and if all requirements are patiefied give their formal and public process, and if all requirements are satisfied, give their approvals to proceed.
 The implementation of the deep geological repository will be regulated under the Nuclear Safety and Control Act and its associated regulations to protect the health, safety and security of Canadians and the environment, and to respect Canada's international commitments on the peaceful use of nuclear energy.
 Regulatory requirements will be observed throughout all previous steps in the siting process.
 The documentation produced through previous steps, as well as other documentation that will be required for a licence application, will be formally reviewed by regulatory authorities at this step through an Environmental Assessment, and if this assessment is successful, then licensing hearings related to site preparation (and possible construction) of facilities associated with the project.
 Various aspects of transportation of used nuclear fuel will also need to be approved by regulatory authorities.
 Step 8 Construction and operation of an underground demonstration facility proceeds.
 Step 9 Construction and operation of the facility.